drodriguezol/foundations-of-data-science-activities/README.md

 - If you take 30 samples, you might observe that the means vary slightly due to random sampling.
 However, as per the Central Limit Theorem, the distribution of these means will approximate a normal distribution as you increase the number of samples, even if the original population's height distribution is skewed.

 - The standard error can be calculated to understand how much the sample means deviate from the population mean, providing valuable insights for further statistical analysis.

+# Confidence Interval Interpretation

+A 95% confidence interval means that if you repeatedly sampled the population and calculated the confidence interval each time, 95% of those intervals would contain the true population mean.
+It's important to remember that the confidence level refers to the long-term success rate of the method, not the probability of a specific interval containing the true mean.

+### Common Misinterpretations

+- It's incorrect to say there's a 95% probability the population mean falls within a specific 95% confidence interval.
+The population mean is a fixed value, not a variable.
+- A 95% confidence interval doesn't mean that 95% of the data values in the population fall within that interval.